-The City of Lawrence developed a strategy to address four priorities: revitalized neighborhoods, emergency housing, transitional housing, and permanent housing.
-The strategies within these four areas were addressed in the following ways (not limited to):
+The City of Lawrence developed a strategy to address five priorities: revitalized neighborhoods, emergency housing, transitional housing, and permanent housing.
+The strategies within these five priorities were addressed in the following ways (not limited to):

 Promote neighborhood improvement.

 Actions: The City of Lawrence provided funding to low-moderate income neighborhoods to assist with operations, coordinator vendors, and neighborhood cleanup costs.